algorandlabs/smart-asa/README.md

 - `url`: URL with additional information on the Smart ASA;
 - `metadata_hash`: Smart ASA metadata hash;
 - `manager_addr`: Address of the account that can manage the configuration of the Smart ASA and destroy it;
-- `reserve_addr`: Address of the account holding the reserve (non-minted) units of the Smart ASA;
+- `reserve_addr`: Address of the account used to mint and burn the Smart ASA;
 - `freeze_addr`: Address of the account used to freeze holdings or even globally freeze the Smart ASA;
 - `clawback_addr`: Address of the account that can clawback holdings of the Smart ASA.

 **The Smart ASA App of the reference implementation has been designed to control one ASA at a time**.
 For this reason, the `smart_asa_id` variable has been added to the `GlobalState`.
-It is used to record the current underlying ASA controlled by the application.
+It is used to record the current Underlying ASA controlled by the application.
 This value is also stored into the local state of opted-in users, enforcing cross-checks between local and global states and avoiding issues like unauthorized transfers (see Security Considerations for more details).

 As additional feature, this reference implementation also includes the Smart ASA global `frozen` variable.
 It can only be updated by the freeze address which has the authority of globally freezing the asset with a single action, rather than freezing accounts one by one.